The Flowers of Buffoonery

 The Flowers of Buffoonery (道化の華, Dōke no Hana) is a 1935 Japanese novella by Osamu Dazai.
-It was first published in the short-lived coterie journal Nihon romanha and has been described as a "major contribution" to the magazine.
+Initially titled The Sea (海, Umi) in an early draft Dazai shared with friends, the work was first published in the short-lived coterie journal Nihon romanha and has been described as a "major contribution" to the magazine.
 In 1936, the novella was included in Dazai's first book-length fiction collection The Final Years.
 The story shares a protagonist with Dazai's novel No Longer Human (1948), which it preceded by thirteen years.

 Synopsis

-In late December, the day after a failed suicide pact, twenty-something artist Ōba Yōzō awakens at a seaside sanatorium for tuberculosis patients and finds his lover Sono did not survive.
+In late December, the day after a suicide pact, twenty-something artist Ōba Yōzō awakens at a seaside sanatorium for tuberculosis patients and finds his lover Sono did not survive.
 A young nurse named Mano, whose face is marked with a noticeable scar, is assigned to care for him.
 His friends Hida and Kosuge travel down to visit, spending the night in a neighboring room.
 Though they crack jokes and cause a stir at the hospital, they privately wonder if Yōzō is as well as he seems.

 The next day, Yōzō's older brother arrives from their hometown far in the north and chides him for the trouble he's caused their family.
 He insists that the friends stay with him on nearby Enoshima.
 Later that night, Kosuge comes back to the hospital stinking of alcohol.
 Mano tells Yōzō and Kosuge a ghost story about seeing a phantom crab while keeping vigil with a dead patient.
 When Kosuge notices similarities to the sanatorium, Mano backpedals and says the story was made-up.